Chris Spencer (actor): Career

-Spencer was the first host of the syndicated late-night talk show Vibe, based on the magazine of the same name.
-He has gone on to star in several film projects such as Don't Be A Menace To South Central While Drinking Your Juice In The Hood, The Sixth Man, Significant Others, and Postal.
-Chris is also one of the most sought after writers having done projects with Wayans family, Jamie Foxx, and was significant in helping Nick Cannon create MTV's Wild 'N Out.
-Chris Spencer also travels the country as a standup comedian and has performed on The Chris Rock Show, Jimmy Kimmel Live! and HBO's Def Comedy Jam.
-Chris and fellow friends, Al Madrigal and Maz Jobrani are on a weekly podcast, Minivan Men.
-He is a writer for the scripted comedy, Real Husbands of Hollywood.
-In 2017, he co-created a TV series White Famous.
+Spencer was the inaugural host of Vibe, a syndicated late-night talk show adapted from the magazine of the same name.
+Later he appeared in numerous film and television projects including Don't Be a Menace to South Central While Drinking Your Juice in the Hood, The Sixth Man, Significant Others, and Postal.
+In addition to on-screen work, he built a substantial career as a writer, contributing to projects for the Wayans family, Jamie Foxx, and playing a notable role in the early development of Nick Cannon’s Wild 'N Out.
+He maintains an active career as a stand-up comedian with performances on The Chris Rock Show, on HBO, Jimmy Kimmel Live!, on ABC, and HBO's Def Comedy Jam.

-Personal life

-Spencer, a Jamaican American, was born in Los Angeles.
-He currently lives in Los Angeles with his wife, Vanessa Spencer, and their two children.
+Spencer co-hosts a weekly podcast, Minivan Men, with comedians Al Madrigal and Maz Jobrani.
+Spencer's writing credits include the scripted comedy series Real Husbands of Hollywood.
+In 2017, he co-created the television series White Famous.